 Wearables are getting serious about health - and the ability to track heart rate monitoring is becoming the norm.
-But which ones can you rely on to do that accurately, which ones go beyond that to offer more sophisticated heart health features and how can you use your wearable to get the best out of it?
+But which ones can you rely on to do so accurately, which ones offer sophisticated heart health features and how can you get the best out of your wearable?

 Wondering what to expect from wearable tech in 2019?
 From crowdfunded watches that run off your body heat to watches that can predict heart problems, here are the key announcements from this year's CES.